edgaol/quichem/README.md

 # quichem
-Chemichistry tools for quick resolution of problems.
+Chemistry tools for quick resolution of problems.